 This particular fund can be your child insurance plan Investing in a child insurance plan has many advantages over a regular fund created to finance child education.
 Unlike other investment schemes, life insurance plans provide Death Benefit i.e. the company pays for the maintenance of the child in case the investor dies during the Term of the plan.
 Not only this, the Policy is continued and future premiums are waived off by the company under such an event.

 Thus, the benefits of investing in a child plan are many over a regular fund.
-In case of child insurance plans the child gets dual benefit if the Policyholder dies during the currency of the policy.
-As explained above, first the company pays at the time of death of the policy holder and because of its Waiver of Premium (WOP) feature it continues to invest in the fund on the behalf of the policyholder.
-The money grows and at Maturity of the policy it is payable to the child.
+In the case of child insurance plans, the child gets dual benefit if the policyholder dies during the currency of the policy.
+As explained above, first the company pays at the time of death of the policyholder and because of its Waiver of Premium (WOP) feature it continues to invest in the fund on the behalf of the policyholder.
+The money grows and at Maturity of the policy, it is payable to the child.

 Many companies have plans that offer the feature of multiple payouts i.e. at specified time intervals the company pays a certain amount which can be used to fund various important events in the life of the child.
 And if the Insured survives the policy term, the company pays the sum Assured as agreed at the signing of the policy.

 The child insurance plans can either be Endowment based or ULIP based.
 ULIP based plans are invested in the stock market and can be considered riskier but can provide much higher returns than Endowment based child plans.
 Endowment based child plans pay according to the profit earned by the insurer.
 The premium received under such plans is invested in debt instruments and thus a return of not more than 5% should be expected.
 Thus, the basis of your Risk capacity, choose your child insurance plan.